RDLstud/RDLstud/README.md

 - Applying statistics and machine learning to extract meaning from complex datasets
 - Exploring deep learning for modeling and prediction tasks
-- 🖼Developing image preprocessing pipelines, especially in medical and physical-science contexts
+- Developing image preprocessing pipelines, especially in medical and physical-science contexts
-- 🛠Designing and managing databases to support scalable data workflows
+- Designing and managing databases to support scalable data workflows

 What drives me is the opportunity to work on **real case studies**, where I can contribute to solving meaningful problems from end to end.
 I'm passionate about understanding the full lifecycle of a data science problem — from messy raw data to interpretable, impactful results.